![]() |

 In

-"in way of Vascone".
-Accounts say that he wore a camisa
+men dressed "in way of Vascone".
+Accounts say that he wore

 XIth century mention is made of fabric stockings (early hosen?) and pleated headwear which required up to 50 yards of fabric.
 It is possible that these are related to those seen in other areas. |